matthewwachter/td-sourcerer/README.md

 There are 3 primary types of transitions: **GLSL**, **File**, and **TOP**.

-- **GLSL** - Pick from a list of 24 premade transitions.
+- **GLSL** - Pick from a list of 24 pre-made transitions.
 Many of the GLSL transitions have parameters that can be found in each source's **GLSL Transition** parameter page.

 	- **Additive**
 		- ![Additive](images/transitions/additive.gif)